 Are summer graduates expected to meet enrollment requirements?

 No. There are no minimum enrollment requirements for summer graduates.

 Where can I access the business rules to the DASS graduation rate?

 Details on the DASS graduation rate can be accessed at the following CDE web pages:

 College/Career Indicator (CCI) for DASS Schools

 Which students are included in the CCI for my DASS school?
 Is the CCI based on the four- and five-year combined graduation rate or the DASS graduation rate?

 The students in the DASS graduation rate are used as the base of students included in the calculations of the CCI for DASS schools.

-At the end of the 2018–19 academic year, the CDE will be collecting the following new career measures that could potentially be used in the CCI:
+In 2020–21, the CDE collected data on the following new career measures that could potentially be included in the CCI in future years: